philgyford/samuelpepys-twitter/README.md

 ## Configuration

-Configuration can either be set in a config file or in environment variables.
+Configuration can either be done using a config file or with environment variables.
 If `config.cfg` is present, that is used, otherwise environment variables.

-Whichever you use you should include the API settings for one or both of a Twitter app (API v2) and Mastodon app.
-If you don't set the Twitter Consumer Key (or leave it empty), no tweets will be sent.
-If you don't set the Mastodon Client ID (or leave it empty), no posts will be sent.
+Whichever you use you should include the API settings for at least one of the services, or else nothing will happen.

+- If the Twitter Consumer Key is left empty, no tweets are sent.
+- If the Mastodon Client ID is left empty, no toots are sent.
+- If the ATProtoHandle is left empty, no skeets are sent to Bluesky.

 All other settings are optional.